cython/cython/docs/src/tutorial/strings.rst

         const_uchar* look_up_cached_string(const_uchar* key)

-Note: even if the API only uses ``const`` for function arguments, it is still preferable to properly declare them using the :c:type:`const_char` types in order to simplify adaptations, e.g. if Cython ever gains language support for ``const``.
+Note: even if the API only uses ``const`` for function arguments, it is still preferable to properly declare them using these provided :c:type:`const_char` types in order to simplify adaptations.
+In Cython 0.18, these standard declarations have been changed to use the correct ``const`` modifier, so your code will automatically benefit from the new ``const`` support if it uses them.

 Decoding bytes to text
 ----------------------